FreshKernel/kraft-sync/README.md

 7. Bedrock Edition does not support multiple instances, each with its own data and configurations
 8. The modifications are limited to the Bedrock edition, which reduces the necessity for using this script

-There may be additional reasons, as discussed above, using this script is less needed for the Bedrock edition, the bedrock edition already has something similar
+There may be additional reasons, as discussed above, why using this script is less needed for the Bedrock edition, the bedrock edition already has something similar

 </details>